Communication Skills for Managers Training

 - Explore the concept of influence and how leaders can leverage it.

 - Share ten actions people with influence regularly practice.

-- Explain sphere of influence and levels of influence.
+- Explain the sphere of influence and levels of influence.

 - Review regular communication that should occur between managers and their direct reports.

 - Discuss how nurturing a network is an important part of influence.

 - Share best practices for effectively communicating in writing.